Code-Institute-Submissions/diogo-pessoa-MyBucketList_AprResub/README.md

 Github-pages [reference](https://pages.github.com/)

 ## local development
-- Clone this Repository from github
+- Clone this Repository from GitHub
-- Edit code with an editor of choice  ex:[Vscode](https://code.visualstudio.com/).
+- Edit code with an editor of choice  ex:[VS Code](https://code.visualstudio.com/).
 - To execute code locally open a web browser of choice (ex: Chrome) and use the schema `file://<path to local files/index.html> `.
 - Don't forget to reload page after changes on source code.